Understanding Pay Hikes: How Are Salary Increases Determined After Two Years?

 Sharmila Das

-- Performance of an induvidual
+- Performance of an individual

-- Benefits received to the company
+- Benefits received by the company

-- Market and financial growth and many more...
+- Market and financial growth, and many more...

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute